MatteP1/thesis/Tasks.md

+- [x] Read Iris Technical Reference
-- [ ] Read Iris from the ground up (Chapter 1 read)
+- [ ] Read Iris from the ground up (Section 4.2 reached)
 - [ ] Read OFE file in theories
 - [ ] Finish Iris-Tutorial
-- [x] Find out if bug in M&S queue dequeue when only 1 node (outside of the dummy node)
+- [x] Find out if bug in M&S queue dequeue when only 1 node (outside of the dummy node) (Conclusion: No bug)
   - [x] Maybe by implementing in Java

 - [ ] Read and understand M&S queue with locks
+- [ ] Write down explanation of M&S Queue with locks (in latex)

-- [ ] Write down explanation of queue in english (in latex)
+- [ ] Write down explanation of lock-free M&S Queue (in latex)

-- [ ] State and prove correctness of M&S queue with locks (then work on lock-free variant)
+- [ ] State and prove correctness of M&S queue with locks

+- [ ] State and prove correctness of lock-free M&S Queue